alebairos/chat-app/README.md

   - Accessibility label tests

 ## Changelog

+### v1.0.24
+- Organized test scripts into dedicated directory structure
+- Created test_scripts/ directory for all test-related files
+- Added test_scripts/results/ directory for test output files
+- Updated all test scripts to use the new directory structure
+- Updated README with comprehensive test organization documentation
+- Improved project structure for better maintainability

 ### v1.0.23
 - Added focused system prompt tests for character identity, life planning, and formatting